sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 u = \begin{bmatrix} U_a & U_b & U_c \end{bmatrix}^\top ,
 ```

-and the state vector packs the 8 real control states ahead of the 6 complex per-phase envelopes,
+and the state vector concatenates the 8 real control states ahead of the 6 complex per-phase envelopes,

 ```math
 \mathbf{x} =